grobertson/kryten-cli/README.md

 # Kryten CLI

-Command-line client for sending CyTube commands via NATS messaging.
+Command-line client for sending CyTube commands via the kryten-py library.

+## Overview

+This CLI provides a simple command-line interface to control CyTube channels through the Kryten bridge.
+It uses the high-level `kryten-py` library for all communication, making it a clean and maintainable reference implementation.

 ## Installation